Typography and Font Styles

 Typography in Web Development

 Web developers and designers use CSS to control typography across different devices and screen sizes.
 The goal is to always make sure that text is legible and visually appealing.
 While this section covers the basics, typography is a big subject.
 Entire books are dedicated to typography, and companies spend lots of resources on developing and using good fonts because fonts play an important role in brand identity.
-However, as you begin to use and then understand typography principles, you will be able to use these principles to augment content and enhance user experience.
+However, as you begin to use and understand typography principles, you will be able to use these principles to augment content and enhance user experience.

 Typography in Practice